tvm-contest/devex/README.md

 * Syntax highlighting
 * Own extension `.tsol` that allows working with Solidity code and TON Solidity language extension
+* The extension can be associated with `.sol` files.
+Also exist "toggle file extension" command to migrate between `.sol` to `.tsol` and vice versa
 * Snippets
+* Additional information by hover event
 * Code completion for all contracts / libraries in the current file and all referenced imports
 * Code completion for all variables, functions, global parameters and unique types for TVM
 * Linting using Solhint or Solium
 * Covered all extension for TON compiler accordance with https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md
-* Built in compiler with auto compilation tvc + abi.json files
+* Built-in compiler with auto compilation tvc + abi.json files

 # Instructions